 s37 or s42.

 Elective Courses.
-When satisfying the following elective requirements, two restrictions apply.
-First, students may not use one course to serve as both a core course and an elective.
+Majors take two chemistry courses numbered 200 or above (s37 or s42 may be taken if not used to fulfill the core major requirements).
+When satisfying the elective requirements, two restrictions apply.
+First, one course may not serve as both a core course and an elective.
 Second, independent study courses (360 or s50) cannot be used to satisfy elective requirements.
-The selection of electives depends on whether s37 or s42 is taken as a core course:

 Course selections depend upon the goals and interests of the student.
 All students preparing for graduate study or for a position in the chemical industry should take CHEM 223, 316, and any other advanced courses in their specific area of interest.
 Courses in mathematics and physics are prerequisites for some of the advanced courses in chemistry.